benborgers/www/posts/notion-table.md

 ---
 title: API to read a Notion table
+slug: notion-table
 date: 2020-04-19
 tags:
   - programming
   - notion
+draft: false
 ---
 I wrote my own reverse-engineered API for Notion, called Potion.
 The code is open source on [GitHub](https://github.com/benborgers/potion).

 Today, we're going to use that API to read a table in Notion.

-## Getting the table ID
+# Getting the table ID

 To use the API, we need the ID of the table in Notion that we want to read.